-Baseball Automatic Strikes
+Baseball Automatic Strike Rules

-What is Automatic Strike in Baseball?
+What is an Automatic Strike in Baseball?

-Reasons for an automatic strike
+Reasons for an Automatic Strike

 - The batter leaves the batter’s box while the pitcher is in the process of the pitch

 - The batter unintentionally hits the catcher due to negligent swinging

 Batter’s Box Rule